Podman Desktop AI Lab - 40 minutes

 Model serving is a crucial step in making AI models accessible for application integration.
 Podman AI Lab simplifies this process by allowing you to run inference servers for downloaded models, exposing them through OpenAI-compatible API endpoints.
 From the AI Lab menu, select Models / Services.

-• Client Code section: Offers integration code snippets in various programming languages.
+Client Code: Offers integration code snippets in various programming languages.

 4.4.1.
 Copy and Paste in your VNC environment